Salmon Monitoring Program 2013 - Community Salmon Investigation (CSI) for Highline

 A better understanding of the numbers of fish returning to the streams in the Highline community and the extent of pre-spawn mortality is one of the top recommendations the community identified as part of coordinated monitoring of the streams (see the 2009 monitoring coordination recommendations).
 Adult salmon in our streams are the Pacific Northwest equivalent of the “canary in the coal mine” – they reflect the health of our lands and water.

-The Community Salmon Investigation team of volunteers gathered data in 2010 and 2011 to help us learn more about this community resource.
-Teams of volunteers are working each day to gather information about 2012 salmon spawning in Miller and Walker Creeks.
+The Community Salmon Investigation team of volunteers gathered data in 2010, and again in 2011 and 2012 to help us learn more about this community resource.

 Sign Up for Community Salmon Investigation (CSI) in 2013